per6x/MyCourses/OOP/Lectures/Lecture2.md

      Exercise solutions can be found [here](/OOP/Exercises/Solutions/Lecture2.java).

-     I came up with the solutions in like 5 minutes so there's a good chance that they can be implemented better but that's not really my goal right now so idc./
+     I came up with the solutions in like 5 minutes so there's a good chance that they can be implemented better but that's not really my goal right now so idc.

-     When we learn about methods (so next lecture) I'll *probably* start writing tests which you will be able to run to check if your method was implemented correctly\
+     When we learn about methods (so next lecture) I'll *probably* start writing tests which you will be able to run to check if your method was implemented correctly

      I highly encourage you to take 5-10 minutes to solve each exercise before looking at the solutions